algosup/2023-2024-project-3-virtual-processor-team-8/Documents/Technical-Specification.md

 **Question:** What is a register?

-**Answer:** A register is a small amount of storage available as part of a CPU.
+**Answer:** A register[^17] is a small amount of storage available as part of a CPU.
 Registers usually consist of a small amount of fast storage, although some registers have specific hardware functions, and may be read-only or write-only.

 #### 2.4.1.1 - Storing an immediate value into a register